Tamkien/S1_PRF192/README.md

 ---

-[en] These codes were written to complete my assignments of PRF192 (Fundamental Programming with C)
+[en] These codes were written to complete my assignments of PRF192 ( Programming Fundamentals with C)

 Although my codes might not be so professional, but all of them were created by my own hands and brain, in C language.
 They run perfectly on MS Visual Studio.